Coke veteran Quincey to replace Kent as CEO in widely expected move

 BOSTON Fidelity Investments' $105 billion Contrafund is having a bad three-year run, but you would never know it by looking at its fees.

-Coca-Cola Co said Muhtar Kent would step aside as chief executive in May, after nine years at the helm, and be replaced by company veteran James Quincey, a widely anticipated move that comes as it tries to reduce dependence on its mainstay sugary carbonated drinks.
+Coca-Cola Co said on Friday that Muhtar Kent would step aside as chief executive next year and be replaced by James Quincey, a company veteran credited with several recent changes to help the company cut its dependence on sugary drinks.

-Kent, 64, will continue as chairman of Coca-Cola's board, the company said.
+Quincey's ascension was widely expected since he became chief operating officer in August 2015 after jobs that included running Coke's businesses in Europe and Mexico over two decades.

-Quincey, 51, joined Coke in 1996 and became chief operating officer in August 2015.
-His appointment as CEO was given a vote of confidence by Warren Buffett, CEO of Berkshire Hathaway Inc, which is Coke's largest shareholder.
+Kent, 64, will have completed nine years at the helm when he steps down in May, but he will continue as chairman of the board, a post he has held since 2009, Coke said.

-"I know James and like him, and believe the company has made a smart investment in its future with his selection," Buffett said in a statement.
+Quincey, who joined Coke in 1996, is also credited with streamlining Coke's bottling operations by merging three main bottlers in Europe to form Coca-Cola European Partners Plc, now Coke's largest independent bottler by net revenue.

-Quincey is credited with several recent changes at Coke, including introducing smaller-sized beverage bottles to boost profits and driving the reduction of sugar levels in its drinks.
+His latest promotion was given a vote of confidence by Warren Buffett, CEO of Berkshire Hathaway Inc, Coke's largest shareholder.

-"This succession was widely expected, and has been ever since James Quincey was appointed COO.
-Quincey is well regarded and, at 51, has many years ahead of him," Societe Generale analyst Andrew Holland said.
+"I know James and like him, and believe the company has made a smart investment in its future with his selection," Buffett said in the statement issued by Coke.

 "A move in the right direction as Quincey is a realist with a sense of urgency about diversifying the beverage portfolio and improving local execution via refranchising," CLSA analyst Caroline Levy said.